 Recognizing the far-reaching effects of scar tissue, identifying those areas of the body that are affected by it and applying appropriate strategies to treat scar tissue can help you limit their potential to cause pain, dysfunction and inhibit performance.

-To learn more from Justin Price about the causes and cures for both your own and your clients’ aches and pains, check out the fitness industry’s highest rated corrective exercise specialist certification course – The BioMechanics Method.
+To learn more from Justin Price about the causes and cures for both your own and your clients’ aches and pains, check out the fitness industry-s highest rated corrective exercise specialist certification program –The BioMechanics Method.

 1Cochrane DJ.
 2011.
 The Potential Neural Mechanisms of Acute Indirect Vibration.
 Journal of Sports Science and Medicine, 10, 19-30.